Apprenticeship Program Providers

-Apprenticeship program providers will soon be able to offer their apprentices financial aid similar to what college students can receive.
+Apprenticeship program providers are now able to offer their apprentices financial aid similar to what college students can receive.

-The Washington College Grant for Apprenticeship (WCG-A) will support income-eligible apprentices enrolled in approved registered apprenticeship programs.
+The Washington College Grant for Apprenticeship (WCG-A) supports income-eligible apprentices enrolled in approved registered apprenticeship programs.
 The grant can cover tuition, instructional fees, and materials.

 What is the process for sponsors to be approved to participate in WCG-A?

 1. Sponsors must be registered with and approved by the Washington State Apprenticeship & Training Council (WSATC).
 Sponsors must be approved by WSATC and cannot be in probationary status.

 2. Sponsors must then apply to the Washington Student Achievement Council (WSAC) in order to participate in WCG-A.